Mikewortho/Mikewortho.github.io/_posts/2017-04-06-welcome-to-jekyll.markdown

 # Modelling
 After creating the features, I aggregated all of them at userId level.
+Next, before training the model, it was necessary to put all the features into vectors.
+When putting data into vectors, it was possible that some features may be string types and as such should be checked and converted to float if necessary.

+Furthermore, although it does not affect tree based models, standardization is important for linear models.
+As such I decided to standardize the data.

-Then , I split the dataset into training and validation set.
+Then , the data was ready to be split into a training and validation set.
+90% for training and 10% for validation.
+Finally the data was ready to be presented to our three chosen classification models:
+Logistic Regression, Decision Tree Classifier and Random Forest Classifier.

-I split the data into 2 parts : 90% for training and 10% for validation Then I used the Cross-Validator method because it helps us try out various hyper-parameters and automatically select the best ones.
+>The Cross-Validator method was implemented within each - allowing us the functionality  out various hyper-parameters and automatically select the best fit.
-I trained 3 models : Logistic Regression, Decision Tree Classifier and Random Forest Classifier.

 # Evaluation
 Among the 3 models I trained , following are the obtained F1 score for each model.
 In our dataset, churned users(23%) are lesser in number than non-churned users(77%).
 Using accuracy as evaluation metric, will not give a good performance, because any model predicting “no-churn” will have good accuracy .
 Instead, I use F1 score as the evaluation metric.
 F1 score gives a balanced score between precision and recall.
 F1 score is defined as :